ESCOMP/CTSM/doc/source/tech_note/Soil_Snow_Temperatures/CLM50_Tech_Note_Soil_Snow_Temperatures.rst

 where :math:`T_{m}`  is the temperature at the interface of layers :math:`i` and :math:`i+1`.

-Figure 6.1.
-Schematic diagram of numerical scheme used to solve for soil temperature.

 Shown are three soil layers, :math:`i-1`, :math:`i`, and :math:`i+1`.
 The thermal conductivity :math:`\lambda` , specific heat capacity :math:`c`, and temperature :math:`T` are defined at the layer node depth